-Be open with the congregation and solicit help from church members on cost saving ideas, strategies for raising funds and make them aware of challenges.
 As difficult as it is to present the cold hard facts, a church community loves to rally around a cause to help resolve problems.
-Have a good communication process, share budget information and provide avenues to answer any church financial questions that members may have.
+Create a consistent communication process, share budget information and provide avenues to answer any financial questions that members may have.

-Have a plan in place in the event of a church financial emergency and use positive profit margins to fund an emergency account.
-Having a buffer allows the time needed to make adjustments and necessary spending changes in the event of a true financial emergency.
+Make sure you church has a plan in place in the event of a financial emergency and use positive profit margins to fund an emergency account.
+When you budget for an emergency you create a financial buffer that buys you the time needed to make adjustments and spending changes in the event of a true financial emergency.

-Many church financial problems can be avoided by good planning, strong budgeting and accountability for spending.
-Church leaders should embrace structured processes to ensure the resources are available to keep the organization in the black and moving forward regardless of the economic climate.
+Many church financial problems can be avoided by good planning, consistent budgeting and accountability for spending.
+Church leaders should embrace structured processes to ensure the resources are available to keep the organization in the black and moving forward, regardless of the economic climate.

 photo by: 401K